sfc-gh-dgillis/ml-demo/README.md

 The first and typically most arduous step of Machine Learning is pre-processing.
 This demo demonstrates how to encode an image with associated image labels as part of pre-processing in ML.

 The dataset is a collection of images and their associated labels retrieved from https://github.com/Charmve/Surface-Defect-Detection in the `DeepPCB/PCBData` directory.
+You should download this repo locally to run this demo.
 The dataset contains images of printed circuit boards (PCBs) with various defects, such as scratches, dents, and other surface imperfections.
 The goal is to train a machine learning model to detect these defects in new images.

 Take for example the following images from the `DeepPCB/PCBData/group00041/00041` directory: